Ayanfeyussuf007/Machine-Learning-healthcare-Project/README.md

-# Python Project 2: Machine Learning for Healthcare Data
+#  Machine Learning for Healthcare Data

 ## Project Overview
 This project demonstrates a basic machine learning workflow using a healthcare dataset.
 The goal is to build a classification model that can predict a specific outcome (e.g., Hospital Type) based on various features within the dataset.
 This showcases data preprocessing, model training, and evaluation using Python's scikit-learn library.